on Jun 04, 2020, Updated Jan 10, 2021

-Fresh Italian (flat leaf) parsley
+- Fresh Italian (flat-leaf) parsley

-I wasn’t sure how well the fresh, finely chopped herbs would adhere to the chicken breasts, during the cooking process and as it turned out, my apprehension was all for naught.
-Hint: Using the palm of your hands, firmly press the chopped herbs onto the uncooked surface of the chicken breasts.
+I wasn’t sure how well the fresh, finely chopped herbs would adhere to the chicken breasts, during the cooking process.
+As it turns out, it all held together beautifully.

-I’ve never had succotash, before making this meal, and I was really pleased with its taste, flavor, and texture.
+I’ve never had succotash, before making this meal, and I was pleased with its taste, flavor, and texture.
 The buttery flavor of the Lima beans pairs nicely with the sweet corn.

 Succotash was made popular during the great depression.
 Featuring a couple of grains and legumes, succotash is an economical way of feeding a family and providing all of the essential amino acids.
-These are the important building blocks for dietary protein that your body needs for healthy growth and development.
+These are the important building blocks for the dietary protein that your body needs for healthy growth and development.

-Succotash normally contains a combination of Lima beans and corn but it is often supplemented with other vegetables such as:
+Succotash normally contains a combination of Lima beans and corn, but it is often supplemented with other vegetables such as: